RcppDeepState/PP/vignettes/intro_pfit.md

 If desired you can simply plot the results of the person-fit statistics as shown below.
 ![plot of chunk plot](figure/plot-1.png)![plot of chunk plot](figure/plot-2.png)

+Example with real data.
+First we have to load the dataset data(pp_amt)
 Interpretation of Person Fit Hier ein paar angeben und Bezug zur Literatur nehmen!

 **Literatur**